The American Academy of Family Physicians (AAFP):

 - Formularies should be designed to reduce or eliminate out-of-pocket costs for patients with chronic conditions to increase medication adherence and improve patient wellbeing.

 - Health plans and PBMs should provide drug utilization and cost information to physicians in clear and understandable reports that are useful for physicians in affecting positive change in their prescribing behavior.

-- Sufficient information concerning the pharmacy benefit management design should be provided by health plans to physicians and patients in a clear and useful format.
+- Sufficient information concerning PBM design should be provided by health plans to physicians and patients in a clear and useful format.
 (Note: this includes information concerning generic drug and therapeutic substitution policies, deductibles and co-pays, appeal process for adverse decisions, formulary choices, product information, contractual arrangements with a PBM, etc.).

 - Formularies should restrict as few classes of therapeutic agents as possible, focusing on those classes of drugs that are the most frequently prescribed, the most expensive, or the most frequently “abused,” i.e., to seek value in selected therapeutic categories.

 - Formulary changes must be made known to physicians and pharmacies prior to implementation.
 Additionally, the insured patient should be allowed to continue with a previously approved drug until and unless a physician, in consultation with the patient, decides to change to another drug.